What's it really like to study arts at UQ?

-Giaan: Having people with firsthand experience around you, teaching you how to achieve and their strategies and skills, and that’s so helpful because as young students, we haven't got as much experience in this world of unknowns.
+Giaan: Having people with first-hand experience around you, teaching you how to achieve and their strategies and skills, is so helpful because as young students, we haven't got as much experience in this world of unknowns.

 Sebastian: One of the things I find interesting, because you are in my first year, first semester intro course, so you are just fresh out of high school, and you've heard of some of the topics we're dealing with.
 But every new topic we do every new week is kind of an introduction into a whole new world, so you're entering a kind of unknown on a weekly basis, and what I love is the enthusiasm you get with all the new students who come in, they’re just like “wow, this is amazing” and so to be able to facilitate that entry into these worlds, is pretty stunning.

 Giaan: I've never looked at so many different concepts with so many different lenses before, it's just intense.
 So fascinating.

 How do you prepare students for the future when we don't know what the future looks like?